David Hume: Slavery

-As Waldmann noted, Hume’s Coutts Bank ledger records that he lent £400 to Stewart on 8 February 1766 and "it is not inconceivable that this money was invested in a plantation".
+As Waldmann noted, Hume's Coutts Bank ledger records that he lent £400 to Stewart on 8 February 1766 and "it is not inconceivable that this money was invested in a plantation".
 On 25 June 1766, Hume received £6 3s 4d interest for a loan of "4 mon: 19 days" from "Archibald Stewart & Co.", the firm that John Stewart co-administered with his father Archibald Stewart (Lord Provost).
-An indenture for a plantation purchased by Stewart, Nelson, and Colebrooke in Grenada reveals that it held 42 slaves by 3 November 1767.
+An indenture for a plantation purchased by Stewart, Nelson and Colebrooke in Grenada reveals that it held 42 slaves by 3 November 1767.
 As Waldmann recorded, the evidence of Hume's involvement in the slave trade was considerably clearer than the biographical tradition that had associated his early employment in Bristol with a sugar merchant.

-Contrary to Waldmann's claims, Peter Hutton and David Ashton have asserted that "nowhere—absolutely nowhere—in this letter does Hume 'encourage' Lord Hertford to buy...".
+Contrary to Waldmann's claims, Peter Hutton and David Ashton have asserted that "nowhere—absolutely nowhere—in this letter does Hume 'encourage' Lord Hertford to buy…".
 Alan Bailey similarly suggests: "it is plain that it is Sir George, rather than Hume, who is intent on persuading Lord Hertford to invest".
 Hutton and Ashton claim that Hertford chose not to invest in the plantations, but there is no extant evidence of Hertford's response.

 James Fieser contends that Hume goes beyond merely conveying information: that, by vouching for the partners as 'Men of Substance and Character', attesting to their integrity, Hume "adds to the merit of the deal by essentially putting his own reputation at stake".
 Moreover, in suggesting that the opportunity was more financially "advantageous" than a previous plantation investment considered by Hertford, "his letter reads more like Hume is encouraging the purchase, rather than just dutifully conveying Colebrook's offer".

 Commenting on Hume's letter to d'Ennery, Hutton and Ashton, noting that Hume's letter is no longer extant, point out that it is not known what he wrote, and assert that the reply "provides no evidence to suggest that Hume was actively attempting to facilitate investment in a plantation" and that Hume "may have simply been providing confirmation of Stewart's personal integrity".
-They also assert that "Waldmann's (2020) insinuation" that money provided by Hume was "used to aid the purchase of a slave plantation, is a baseless speculation" and suggest it was most likely intended to assist in the purchase of a property for Rousseau., although they provide no evidence for this claim or refer to the status of the money provided to Stewart as a loan at commercial interest.
+They also assert that "Waldmann's (2020) insinuation" that money provided by Hume was "used to aid the purchase of a slave plantation, is a baseless speculation" and suggest it was most likely intended to assist in the purchase of a property for Rousseau; however, they do not provide evidence for this claim or refer to the status of the money provided to Stewart as a loan at commercial interest.